Tensa53/tensa53.github.io/_pages/about.md

 Tensa Zangetsu is the [Zanpakuto spirit of Ichigo](<https://bleach.fandom.com/wiki/Zangetsu_(Zanpakut%C5%8D_spirit)>), the protagonist of the anime Bleach.
 I really liked a lot this show when I was younger, so I decided to pick this one as my username.
-Sometimes I also use Tensa as my profile pic (look the image).
+Sometimes I also use Tensa as my profile pic.

 Talking about the 53, this is the number I use the most when I'm playing [organized basketball in a team](https://tensa53.github.io/assets/img/about/photo-basketball.jpg).